Chatham albatross: Taxonomy

 Mollymawks are a type of albatross that belong to family Diomedeidae of the order Procellariiformes, along with shearwaters, fulmars, storm petrels, and diving petrels.
 They share certain identifying features.
 First, they have nasal passages that attach to the upper bill called naricorns.
 Although the nostrils on the albatross are on the sides of the bill.
 The bills of Procellariiformes are also unique in that they are split into between seven and nine horny plates.
 Finally, they produce a stomach oil made up of wax esters and triglycerides that is stored in the proventriculus.
 This is used against predators as well as an energy rich food source for chicks and for the adults during their long flights.
 They also have a salt gland that is situated above the nasal passage and helps desalinate their bodies, due to the high amount of ocean water that they imbibe.
 It excretes a high saline solution from their nose.

 The Chatham albatross, with the white-capped, shy and Salvin's albatrosses, were all considered the same species until a 1998 book by Robertson and Nunn.
 Other experts followed suit, with BirdLife International in 2000, Brooke in 2004, ACAP in 2006, and SACC in 2008.
 Though some, such as James Clements, did not agree.

 The Chatham albatross was first described as Diomedea cauta eremita by Robert Cushman Murphy, in 1930, based on a specimen from Pyramid Rock.

 Description

-The Chatham albatross weighs 3.1 to 4.7 kg and it has a length of 90 cm.
+The Chatham albatross is a mid sized albatross, weighing 3.1 to 4.7 kg and it has a length of 90 cm.
 The adult has a dark grey crown, face, upper mantle, back, upperwing, tail, and throat.
 They have a white rump and underparts.
 They also have a black thumbmark on the leading edge of the underwings, and a black tip on the wings.
 Their bill is yellow with a dark spot on the tip of the lower mandible.
 Finally, they have an orange cheek stripe.
 The juveniles have more extensive grey and their bill is blue-grey with black tips on both mandibles.